pi108/Tableau-Challenge/README.md

 <br>
 This caption contains 3 visualizations:
 1. A Table showing the average trip duration in minutes by User Type by Month.
 2. A two-part Visualization showing the average trip durations by User Type by Month, and also a 6 month moving average of the average trip duration by User Type by Month.
 As can be seen, February 2019 had the highest average trip duration for Customers.
-March 2020 to May 2020 had the highest average trip duration for siubscribers -- this seems to be an anomaly caused by the cOVID-19 situation.
+March 2020 to May 2020 had the highest average trip duration for subscribers -- this seems to be an anomaly caused by the COVID-19 situation.
 This was very surprising since we did not expect much activity in the period March 2020 to May 2020 given the stay-at-home orders and social distancing measures implemented in New York.
 3. A visualization showing the average trip duration by User Type by Age.
 As can be seen, Subscribers aged 16-18 and Customers aged 18-20 had the highest average trip duration.
 Also for the age group 18-60, the average trip duration was higher for Customers than Subscribers.
 <hr>